 - meet other people working towards being user led in different ways and different types of organisation

 - examine how user led principles can be applied within your context

 - explore ways to co-produce solutions to improve disabled people’s lives

 - learn from others about how they have applied user led practices and found solutions to barriers.

 Part 1 – Internal Focus: What does being user led look like now for you?
 What should it look like?
 How can we improve on thinking about principles to address how organisations function?

 Chris Mellor and Lisa Dixon, People First Dorset who have sought to embed user led principles within their work.

 How can being user led help to co-produce solutions that improve the lives of disabled people?
 How can user led organisations, researchers, commissioners and services reach out and work with others?
 This event is more about finding out ways to embed co-production and an asset based approach.

-In both events, there will be talks by individuals from organisations who have sought to embed user led principles within their work.
+In both events, there will be talks by individuals from organisations who have sought to embed user led principles and co-production within their work.
 There will also be workshop sessions where you will meet and share ideas with other people in your sector (community disability organisations, researchers, service providers and commissioners).

 Where the events took place?

 Part 1 will take place at Citygate Centre in Bournemouth, two minutes walk from Bournemouth train station.

 Part 2 will take place at Wide Lane Sports Ground in Southampton, two minutes walk from Southampton Airport Parkway station.